UCL-COMP0233-24-25/assignment-submission-checker/docs/source/contributing.md

 The documentation is built [using `Sphinx`][sphinx] and deployed via GitHub actions whenever a push to `main` occurs.
 The documentation is also built for each PR branch against `main`, however these builds are not deployed.

-To build the docs locally, ensure that you have both `sphinx` and `myst-parser` installed in your developer environment.
+To build the docs locally, ensure that you have both `sphinx`, `myst-parser`, and `sphinx-pdj-theme` installed in your developer environment.
 Alternatively, you can install this package with its developer (`dev`) optional requirements, which will fetch the two aforementioned packages.

 Once you have installed the requirements, navigate to the repository root directory and run